 This can be checked on any page by opening the code and not finding it in the search application/ld+json or canonical references.
 In the absence of this data, Google cannot assess the number of signatures, the topical relevance or other social context we understand.

-Because of this limited technical structure, the search engine relies on just three simple signals: the title, the text and the page refresh that Google sees.
-If a page looks active and its title better matches the keywords searched for, it rises higher even when it has fewer signatures.
+Due to this limited technical structure, the search engine relies on just three simple signals: the title, the text and the page refresh that Google sees.
+If a page appears active and its title better matches the search terms Keywords, it rises even when it has fewer signatures.

 It is worth speaking plainly and sincerely here.
 Chances are that the less-than-natural comments you see on social networks have influenced the words people have started to search for online.
 This may have influenced the search engine.
 However, there is no evidence that anyone has tried to manipulate Google search itself.